 Homeless on arrival

-If you have returned to Ireland and you are homeless, you should go to the Local Authority in the area which you last lived to request emergency accommodation assistance.
+If you have returned to Ireland and you are homeless, you should go to the Local Authority (City or County Council) in the area which you last lived to request emergency accommodation assistance.

 You will usually need to make an application for social housing before the Local Authority can provide you with emergency accommodation (usually in a hostel or B&B).